acbilson/chaos-content/gardens/technology/steps-to-self-hosting.md

 &emsp;<acronym title="Time To Live">TTL</acronym>: Automatic
 {{< / raw >}}

-> Some registrars require that you append your domain name to the host value.
+Some registrars require that you append your domain name to the host value.
 Follow your registrar's instructions for TXT records.

 Finally, you'll need to add a new port forwarding record to your router.
 HTTPS is port 443.

+{{< notice >}}
-> To limit your site's attack surface, when you can successfully navigate to your website with HTTPS (e.g. https://thisismycoolsite.com/), remove the port forwarding rule for port 80.
+To limit your site's attack surface, when you can successfully navigate to your website with HTTPS (e.g. https://thisismycoolsite.com/), remove the port forwarding rule for port 80.
 All traffic can and should travel over HTTPS port 443.
+{{< /notice >}}

 ## Finalé